 Today, I’m fortunate, and honored, to be living in that very same little ranch house.
 Things have changed quite a bit in 40 years.
 My cousin Tom has turned grapes and wine into utopia.
 My uncle, Joe Jr. and my aunt Vivienne keep the traditions alive and I can only hope that I will be able to honor them by carrying on as well.
 And it is my Nonna’s love for family and food and wine that inspires me to this day.

 Every Sunday, Nonno and Nonna would pull it all together for a large family dinner for about 30 of us.
 Everyone in the family fondly remembers the dinners on the back patios and down in the cellar.

 In the winters, there was a big rotisserie on the back porch with a glass window.
-You could see this big chunk of beef going round and round while watching the juices of the meet, the garlic and the rosemary caramelize into a sticky delight.
+You could see this big chunk of beef going round and round while watching the juices of the meat, the garlic and the rosemary caramelize into a sticky delight.
 Nonna would also make the pasta, while other family members brought appetizers, side dishes and desserts.
 As we all crammed into the small kitchen, the food and wine was plentiful, the laughter and love loud.
 It was the very best of times.
 After dinner, the kids went out on the front lawn and played in the fading light.
 The adults would play a little poker.
-After an hour or two, Nonna, Joe Sr. (and after he passed, it went to Joe Jr.,) would bring out the grappa.
+After an hour or two, Nonna and Joe Sr. (and after he passed, it fell to Joe Jr.,) would bring out the grappa.
 There was a special tray with special glasses and a special spoon that measured sugar perfectly to the glass.
-A fresh pot of coffee was brewed and a Meyer’s lemon was cut for the rind.
+A fresh pot of coffee was brewed and a Meyer lemon was cut for the rind.
 Joe would line up the glasses and Coffee Royals were made and served with the dessert.
-These days, if folks are up for the Coffee Royals, those duties been taken over by Joe Jr.
+These days, if folks are up for them, those duties been taken over by Joe Jr.

 ~ Lunch at Nonna’s ~